254In61/role-juniper-config-backup/README.md

 # Role Variables

 - Variables are fed into the role during the play.
-- Varibles are set in playbooks/vars/all.yml file
+- Varibles are set in playbooks/vars/*.yml files

 # Dependencies
 - Playbook with variables.

+# How to use
+- Install the role : $ ansible-galaxy install -r collections/requirements.yml
+  ** The collections/requirements.yml file will be in your tool's repo**

 # Example Playbook

 Ref: appc-config-backup